barseghyanartur/fake.py/docs/creating_docx.rst

 Creating DOCX
 =============

-See the following full functional snippet for generating DOCX.
+See the following full functional snippet for generating ``DOCX`` file.

 .. container:: jsphinx-download